- Review and follow the Public Health’s instruction video on “How to wear a non-medical mask or face covering properly”.

 - Type of fabric or cloth

 - Use multiple layers of tight woven fabric.
-Minimum 2 layers.
-4 layers is optimal.
+3 layers is recommended if making or purchasing a new mask.

 - Use a combination of fabrics such as a high thread count cotton (e.g. 600-thread count pillowcases and cotton sheets) with spun-bond polypropylene or polyester.